Insurgency in Jammu and Kashmir: 1982–2004

 Under JKLF's leadership on 21–23 January large scale protests were organised in the Kashmir Valley.
 As a response to this largely explosive situation paramilitary units of BSF and CRPF were called.
 These units were used by the government to combat Maoist insurgency and the North-Eastern insurgency.
 The challenge to them in this situation was not posed by armed insurgents but by the stone pelters.
 Their inexperience caused at least 50 casualties in Gawkadal massacre.
 In this incident the underground militant movement was transformed into a mass struggle.
 To curb the situation AFSPA (Armed Forces Special Powers Act) was imposed on Kashmir in September 1990 to suppress the insurgency by giving armed forces the powers to kill and arrest without warrant to maintain public order.
-During this time the dominant tactic involved killing of a prominent figure in a public gathering to push forces into action and the public prevented them from capturing these insurgents.
-This sprouting of sympathisers in Kashmir led to the hard-line approach of Indian army.
+During this time the dominant tactic involved killing of a prominent figure in a public gathering, such as Wali Mohammad Itoo in 1994, to push forces into action and the public prevented them from capturing these insurgents.
+This sprouting of sympathisers in Kashmir led to the hard-line approach of the Indian army.

-With JKLF at forefront large number of militant groups like Allah Tigers, People's League and Hizb-i-Islamia sprung up.
+With JKLF at the forefront, large numbers of militant groups like Allah Tigers, People's League and Hizb-i-Islamia sprung up.
 Weapons were smuggled on a large scale from Pakistan.
 In Kashmir JKLF operated under the leadership of Ashfaq Majid Wani, Yasin Bhat, Hamid Shiekh and Javed Mir.
 To counter this growing pro-Pakistani sentiment in Kashmir, Indian media associated it exclusively with Pakistan.

 JKLF used distinctly Islamic themes to mobilise crowds and justify their use of violence.
-They sought to establish an Islamic democratic state where the rights of minorities would be protected according to Quran and Sunna and economy would be organised on the principles of Islamic socialism.
+They sought to establish an Islamic democratic state where the rights of minorities would be protected according to Quran and Sunna and the economy would be organised on the principles of Islamic socialism.

 The Indian army has conducted various operations to control and eliminate insurgency in the region such as Operation Sarp Vinash, in which a multi-battalion offensive was launched against militants from groups like Lashkar-e-Taiba, Harkat-ul-Jihad-e-Islami, al-Badr and Jaish-e-Mohammed who had been constructing shelters in the Pir Panjal region of Jammu and Kashmir over several years.
-The subsequent operations led to the death of over 60 militants and uncovered the largest network of militant hideouts in the history of insurgency in Jammu and Kashmir covering 100 square kilometers.
+The subsequent operations led to the death of over 60 militants and uncovered the largest network of militant hideouts in the history of insurgency in Jammu and Kashmir covering almost 100 square kilometers.